LibraryCarpentry/lc-data-intro/episodes/05-handout-questions.md

 - A) , 135, 1155, 915, 513, 18.8
 - B) , 135, 11557, 915, 513, 18.8
 - C) , 135, 1155, 915, 513, 188

-## References

-James Baker, "Preserving Your Research Data," *Programming Historian* (30 April 2014), [http://programminghistorian.org/lessons/preserving-your-research-data.html](http://programminghistorian.org/lessons/preserving-your-research-data.html).
-The sub-sections 'Plain text formats are your friend' and 'Naming files sensible things is good for you and for your computers' are reworked from this lesson.

-Owen Stephens, "Working with Data using OpenRefine", *Overdue Ideas" (19 November 2014), [http://www.meanboyfriend.com/overdue_ideas/2014/11/working-with-data-using-openrefine/](http://www.meanboyfriend.com/overdue_ideas/2014/11/working-with-data-using-openrefine/).
-The section on 'Regular Expressions' is reworked from this lesson developed by Owen Stephens on behalf of the British Library.

-Andromeda Yelton, "Coding for Librarians: Learning by Example", *Library Technology Reports* 51:3 (April 2015), doi: [10.5860/ltr.51n3](http://dx.doi.org/10.5860/ltr.51n3)

-Fiona Tweedie, "Why Code?", *The Research Bazaar* (October 2014), [http://melbourne.resbaz.edu.au/post/95320810834/why-code](http://melbourne.resbaz.edu.au/post/95320810834/why-code)